PorridgePi/WRO-FE-2023/docs/Documentation.md

 LiDAR was chosen instead of alternative such as ultrasonic sensor due to its accuracy.
 Ultrasonic sensors, from past experience, have always been very unreliable, with values jumping around frequently, or even the entire sensor malfunctioning and causing the entire I2C bus to hang.

 Besides, ultrasonic sensors may not work as well as LiDAR in this game field, where long distance ranging is required, and the field is huge (3m by 3m).
-Ultrasonic sensors may also interfere with each other, especially when we need to use multiple of them.
+Ultrasonic sensors also tend to interfere with each other, especially when we multiple need to be used simultaneously like in our case.

-While LiDAR readings may not be entirely foolproof, and still prone to errors due to reflectivity of the target object, it is mostly accurate for our use.
+While the LiDAR readings may not be entirely foolproof, and still subject to the reflectivity of the target object, they suffice for our use.

 Additionally, we have LiDAR sensors available on hand, and we have prior experience working with them, so it was a natural choice.